openvax/mhcflurry/docs/commandline_tutorial.rst

 .. command-output:: mhcflurry-downloads path models_class1_presentation
     :nostderr:

-We also release a few other "downloads," such as curated training data and some experimental models.
-To see what's available and what you have downloaded, run:
+We also release a number of other "downloads," such as curated training data and some experimental models.
+To see what's available and what you have downloaded, run ``mhcflurry-downloads info``.

-.. command-output:: mhcflurry-downloads info
-    :nostderr:

 Most users will only need ``models_class1_presentation``, however, as the presentation predictor includes a peptide / MHC I binding affinity (BA) predictor